 This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

 This audio contains commentary not found anywhere else!

 Relevant Legal Statutes on Gambling in Missouri*

-Winning a jackpot or cash prize of $1,200 or more in Missouri results in the casino withholding 4% of the winnings as an income state tax.
-Filing an annual state income tax return with Missouri may return some or all of these tax, highly dependent upon other, overall aspects of your annual income tax filings.
+A $1,200 or more jackpot or cash prize in Missouri results in the casino withholding 4% of the winnings for the Missouri Department of Revenue.
+However, filing an annual state tax return with Missouri can return some withheld tax dependent upon overall aspects of your annual income tax filings.